 The letter now takes a bit longer to receive and to better understand why others with recruits who arrived the same time as yours may receive their letters quicker than you do, you need to understand the new process.

-The recruits are tested on their initial 1.5-mile run on their fifth BUSINESS day in boot camp.
+The recruits are tested on their initial 1.5-mile run on their division's fifth BUSINESS day in boot camp.
 That means Monday through Friday as weekends do not count as training days.
 So, if your recruit arrives say, on a Wednesday or Thursday, they are not going to test until the following week.

 If they pass their run then yay!
 Letter is mailed out the following day.